 - represent the views of the LCA, including Lutheran aged-care organisations, to government on ageing related issues, and communicate with government on their behalf.

-– produced in conjunction with Lutheran Media; visit webpage
+Dementia resources, produced in conjunction with Lutheran Media – visit webpage

-The Committee for Ministry with the Ageing, on behalf of the LCA, responded to the Australian Government’s Elder Abuse discussion paper.
-See the LCA submission here.
+LCA submissions – The Committee for Ministry with the Ageing, on behalf of the LCA, responded to the Australian Government’s Elder Abuse discussion paper.
+See the LCA submission here

 Papers from Lutheran Aged Care Conference 2012

 - Care Transitions – Rehabilitation and Wellness Focus in Residential Care: Jo Boylan-Marsland, ACH Group

 - Care Transitions – Palliative Care - Choice and Decision Making: Joy Nugent, Director of NurseLink

 - Care Transitions – Palliative Care: Holistic Assessment and Care Planning: Yasmine Ruyssen, LHI Glynde, SA